-You’ve had a lot of ups downs this past year, which were mainly due to you’re transitioning from a toddler to a preschooler (a.k.a., “big girl”).
+You’ve had a lot of ups downs this past year, my 4-year-old.
+Many were mainly due to you’re transitioning from a toddler to a preschooler (a.k.a., “big girl”).
 You’re testing boundaries and pushing for independence, all while making sure we’re within arms reach in case you need help, guidance, or someone to blame when things like your socks “don’t work.”
 And let’s be honest here, it was less that your socks weren’t working and more that you didn’t want to do the work to learn how to put them on yourself.
 It’s the same situation with pants, potty training and mastering the Triple Lindy.
 Yet with time, patience, and a resounding armpit fart any time you needed to ease stress, you’ve gotten them all down for the most part.
 Now we just need to teach you a better, and more socially acceptable, stress management technique.
 Otherwise you’ll never get a job once it’s time for a face-to-face interview.
 But don’t worry, we’ve got time to work on that.

-Pre-K drastically changed our morning routine as well.
+Pre-K has drastically changed our morning routine, hasn’t it?
 It used to be that we could just roll into daycare whenever you had decided that enough of your energy had been spent fighting us to get up, ready, and out the door so that your mom and I could make it in to work relatively on time.
 We tried everything to get you motivated: taking away toys, revoking privileges, playing Van Halen’s “Panama” on repeat like they did to Noriega back in 1989.
 Nothing seemed to work back then, but with pre-K that has changed dramatically thanks to eight little words: “We’re going to be late for the bus.”
 Being late for our ride means you’ll be late for school, and we’ve learned that your new school doesn’t play around.
 If we’re late they’ll do things like lock the doors or make us to call to schedule a drop-off.
 And if we’re really, really late, they’ll make your parents pay the ultimate price by parading us through the neighborhood naked while a nun follows closely behind yelling, “Shame!!!”
 No, wait, that last one was from an episode of Game of Thrones.
 My mistake.

 “I sometimes worry that I’m not best person to be your dad; I’m so very, very flawed, and I’m scared of how many of those flaws you will point out in me or will eventually incorporate into your own personality and then spend countless therapy sessions blaming me for.”

-The transition from daycare to pre-K has exposed you to a tremendous amount of new things, both exciting and scary (mostly for me).
+The transition from daycare to pre-K has exposed you to a tremendous amount of new things, both exciting (for a 4-year-old) and scary (mostly for me).
 Gone are the days where your world was contained to our apartment, the two-minute walk to the daycare on our block, and the nearby park.
-Your world has expanded to include public transportation commuters who either greet you with a smile or fight you for a seat, the bus drivers who can be really nice or complete assholes who barely let us off at our stop and, last but not least, the people driving in cars who break the speed limit, run traffic lights, and genuinely scare the shit out of me every time you get near an intersection.
+Your 4-year-old world has expanded to include public transportation commuters who either greet you with a smile or fight you for a seat, the bus drivers who can be really nice or complete assholes who barely let us off at our stop and, last but not least, the people driving in cars who break the speed limit, run traffic lights, and genuinely scare the shit out of me every time you get near an intersection.
 I really hope they invent teleportation technology soon, because people out there are cray, yo, and I don’t trust them around you.
 Well, most of them anyway.

 I was worried at first about how you’d deal with leaving your daycare and the people you were comfortable being around five days a week, but I’m so glad to see that you’re fitting in just fine.
 You’ve made fast friends with other students who commute the same time as us, speak fondly of the other kids in your class, and absolutely adore your teachers.
 You like your teachers so much, in fact, that you tend to come home and pretend to be them.
 You’ll round up a bunch of toys, dolls and stuffed animals, sit them down and conduct class throughout our apartment.
 Sometimes you’ll even let your mom and me be in the class or be teachers ourselves.
 It makes me happy when you want us to play with you, but it can also be completely frustrating because you tend to complain that we’re not playing the right way.
 We’ll start doing what you ask and then suddenly you get upset and we hear, “WRONG!!!,” like we’re in an episode of The McLaughlin Group.

 The truth is, we’re all caught up in a world of frustration and emotions lately.
-You’re learning how to verbally express the way you’re feeling, while we’re learning how to speak to you so that we can help you convey those feelings, understand your needs, and help to manage your sensitivity effectively.
+You’re learning how to verbally express the way you’re feeling, while we’re learning how to speak to you so that we can help you convey those feelings, understand your 4-year-old needs, and help to manage your sensitivity effectively.
 Your mom found a good book full of really helpful tactics to help us through all of this, but it’s a work in progress and is going to take time to be successful.
 We’re used to talking to other adults who, generally speaking, will tell you what’s wrong if you ask them with at least some semblance of empathy or put enough alcohol in their system.